 • No native predator/parasite for control/suppression

-Initial response: die back of small twigs
+Initial response: die back of small twigs, round entrance/exit holes on trunk and branches

 Secondary: larger branches may die and/or become unstable.
 Entire bench failures have been reported